Filing a Restraining Order in San Diego

 There are thousands of families who are forced to remain separate because of unfair and improper restraining orders.
 Husbands and wives unable to spend time with their children due to orders which should have been modified and withdrawn months or years earlier.

-An attorney who knows the laws on restraining orders can help you with the two-part process of filing the order.
+A San Diego restraining order attorney who knows the laws on restraining orders can help you with the two-part process of filing the order.
 The first part involves filing for a temporary order, and after about three weeks, you and your lawyer will see a judge and make a case for making the order a permanent order.

 The temporary restraining order is done without a formal hearing in front of the judge.
 Paperwork is completed with the client and submitted to the judge for review.
 A request for the order is approved and signed by the judge with a hearing date set in the near future.